What is sexual and gender-based violence (SGBV)?

 Sexual and gender-based violence (SGBV) is a global epidemic affecting approximately one in three women, according to the World Health Organization, irrespective of social status, ethnicity or age.
 Often, these women and girls are stigmatised and blamed for the violence perpetrated against them.
 We seek to bring restoration to their lives by allowing them to share their stories and their needs – and to share their collective experiences with those who have power and authority to effect change.
 Our goal is to work effectively with faith communities and transform social norms to reduce SGBV.
 We also aim to shift attitudes towards survivors from stigmatisation to support and care.

-Tearfund believes men and women are equal in all things and therefore we work to see justice for men, women, boys and girls.
-This means everyone being equally valued and having equal access to resources and opportunities, free from violence.
+Tearfund believes women and men are created equal in all things – and therefore we work to see justice for women, men, boys and girls.
+This means everyone being equally valued and having equal access to resources and opportunities, free from violence and abuse.

-Our Transforming Masculinities approach seeks to change social norms and behaviour around sexual and gender-based violence (SGBV) by working through and within faith communities.
-It is an evidence-based approach that aims to transform harmful concepts of gender and masculinities and promote gender equality.
+Our Transforming Masculinities approach seeks to shift harmful social norms and behaviours around sexual and gender-based violence (SGBV) by working through and within faith communities.
+This evidence based approach has been rigorously evaluated in multiple contexts and has enabled significant positive results, especially in reductions of rates of intimate partner violence and acceptability within communities.

 Female genital mutilation/cutting

-An estimated 200 million women and girls live with the consequences of Female Genital Mutilation/Cutting (FGM/C) in over 30 countries worldwide (United Nations Children’s Fund report, 2016).
+The World Health Organization estimates that 200 million women and girls live with the consequences of Female Genital Mutilation/Cutting (FGM/C) in over 30 countries worldwide.

 Tearfund’s programmes focus on a partnership between faith leaders and women and girls to bring an end to FGM/C. This includes strengthening the capacity of FGM/C survivors to speak out against FGM/C through awareness-raising and reinforcement of knowledge of FGM/C; leadership development for survivors who lead support groups; referral to services in the community that address survivors’ health needs and mentoring and coaching of key influencers who are themselves survivors.